asparaginase Erwinia chrysanthemi

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Asparaginase Erwinia chrysanthemi is injected into a muscle or into a vein.
-Erwinaze is usually given every 48 hours.
-Rylaze is usually given 3 times per week.
+Erwinase is usually given every 48 hours.
+Rylaze can be given every 48 hours or given 3 times per week.

 Do not shake the medication bottle or you may ruin the medicine.